 Lung Watch at Phoebe

 Lung Watch tests individuals who may be at risk for lung cancer.
-Participants must qualify for one of the following groups by meeting all three criteria in one of these two categories:
+Participants must qualify for one of the below groups by meeting all three criteria in one of the two categories.
+Currently, the Lung Watch program is only offered to patients residing in Dougherty, Lee, Mitchell, Terrell and Worth counties.

 Group ONE Criteria